Sotai - Exercises for Structural Balance

 Sotai is a Japanese form of muscular or movement therapy which was invented by Dr Keizo Hashimoto, a Japanese medical surgeon (1897–1993).
 Sotai therapy provides a method for neuromuscular re-education and promotes healing in the circulatory, nervous, endocrine and energetic systems by untwisting muscular holding patterns.

-Through his knowledge of Oriental and Western medicine, Dr Hashimoto developed a model of treatment based on the principles of kinesiology and biomechanics.
+Through his knowledge of East Asian and Western medicine, Dr Hashimoto developed a model of treatment based on the principles of kinesiology and biomechanics.
 The underlying philosophy of Sotai is that the body will move towards a natural balance and away from pain.

 While Sotai promotes a movement away from a painful position, we first work with the client’s breathing to progress past the comfortable range of motion.
 We then place a small amount of resistance at the final stage of the out-breath and ask the client to relax fully.
 As the body relaxes, a large amount of blood is shunted into the injured area, nourishing the tissues and clearing metabolic wastes.
 The resistance at the end-of-range position also helps to ‘turn off’ a hyper-stimulated nervous system, which is often responsible for muscle contraction and imbalanced holding positions.

 For further questions regarding your specific health concern, please contact us directly.